 Traditional Chinese Medicine (TCM) theory maintains that leukemia is caused by toxic yu

 and the bone marrow.
-If
+If the toxic

-chemotherapy, can achieve the goals of ridding of
+conjunction with chemotherapy, can achieve the goals of ridding of

 promoting new blood.

 Possible side effects of this formula include nausea, stomach and solar plexus

 discomfort, diarrhea, and perhaps blood in the stool (caused by bleeding in the